 Comparison between Economic Growth Economic Development

 Economic Growth

 and Economic

 Development

-Definition / Meaning It is the positive It considers the rise in
+Definition / Meaning It is th e posi tive It considers the rise in

-quantitative change in the output in an
+quan titative change in the output in an

-the output of an economy along with the
+the outpu t of an economy along with the

-CHENNAL
+CHENNAI

 economy in a particular advancement of HDI

 time period index which considers a

 rise in living standards,

 advancement in

 technology and overall

-happiness index of a nation.
+happiness index of a

+nation.

 Concept Economic growth is the Economic development

 "Narrower" concept is the "Broader" concept

 Nature of Approach Quantitative in nature Qualitative in nature

 Scope Rise in parameters like Rise in life expectancy

 GDP, GNP, FDI, FII etc. rate, infant,

 improvement in literacy

 rate, infant mortality rate

 and poverty rate etc.

 Term / Tenure Short term in nature Long-term in nature

 Applicability Developed nation Developing economies

 Measurement Increase in national Increase in real national

 Techniques income income i.e. per capita

 income

-1 5 In a certain period of Continuous process
+Frequency of In a certain period of Continuous process

 Occurrence time

-Government Aid It is an automatic process 0,1
+Government Aid It is an automatic process Highly dependent on

-51 so may not require government intervention
+21 so may not require government intervention

 government support/aid as it includes widespread

 or intervention policies changes so

 without government

 intervention it is not

 possible

-Wealth Distribution Economic growth does
+Wealth Distribution Economic growth does It focuses on a balanced

-not emphasize on the fair -
+not emphasize on the fair and equitable

 and equal distribution of distribution of wealth

 wealth/income among among all individual and

 all its people. tries to uplift the

 downgrade societies